autumn olive crochet babydoll dress ♡

 turn skirt right side out & press the side seams

-FINISH EDGES & GATHER SKIRT — turn skirt inside out again and finish the raw edge on the top and around the side seams with a zigzag stitch or serger
+FINISH EDGES & GATHER SKIRT — turn skirt inside out again and finish the raw edges on the top and around the side seams with a zigzag stitch (I use length 2.5 out of 4 on my machine & 4.5 out of 6 width) or serger

-use the longest straight stitch available to do a basting stitch (do not backstitch) on each panel from side seam to side seam with the finished edge lined up with the edge of the presser foot (basting stitch can be removed later)
+for machine gathering, turn down the tension a bit, use the longest straight stitch available (I use length 4 out of 4 on my machine, 0 width) to do a gathering “basting” stitch on each panel from side seam to side seam (do not backstitch) with the finished edge lined up to the edge of the presser foot

 PIN & ATTACH SKIRT — with the skirt inside out, you can just put the top in right side out, so that right side is touching right side

-carefully pin all the way around; you will be sewing with the gathers on top and the crochet part on the bottom, so you want to be able to see the edge of the crochet as you are sewing
+carefully pin all the way around; I pin the basting stitch between rows 1 & 2 of my bodice — you will be sewing with the gathers on top and the crochet part on the bottom, so you want to be able to see the edge of the crochet as you are sewing

-use a short & wide zigzag stitch, so that the seam has some give to it, all the way around
+use a short & wide zigzag stitch (I use length 2 out of 4 on my machine, 3 out of 6 width) so that the seam has some give to it, all the way around

 take your time and make sure: